opral/monorepo/rfcs/git-sdk-requirements/RFC.md

 #### Q: If we use a JS implementation, will we run into foreseeable performance issues that would be solved by libgit2?

-A: I don't think so as git operations are not heavy.
+A: Git operations are not heavy.
 Especially for use cases of Inlang.

 `clone` = fetches git details off the network: files as blobs, git objects to put into .git folder (network bound) `add` = scans over added files, create entry in `.git` (even if many files added, should be instant)